Changing the world is delicious

 THE PLANET NEEDS US TO CHOOSE MORE CLIMATE-FRIENDLY PROTEINS

 From the planet’s point of view, our food choices are vitally important.
-For example, many sources of traditional protein (from animal sources) have a large climate footprint.
-We measure the climate impact of our products with CarbonCloud online tool, starting with our hero product Pulled Oats® Nude 240 g in Finland, our home country.
+For example, many sources of traditional protein (from animal sources) have a large carbon footprint.
+We have started to calculate the carbon footprints of our products with CarbonCloud online tool, starting with our hero product Pulled Oats® Nude 240 g in Finland, our home country.
 Pulled Oats® Nude contains a huge amount of protein (up to 30g/100g !!), but it also has an extremely small carbon footprint – only 2.4 kg CO₂ e/kg – and to top that, it’s delicious!
 What a win-win!